Asm25xr/Store-System/README.md

 # Store-System-Py
-This is project is Python version of practical task for File Structure Course
+This project is a Python version of the practical task for the File Structure Course, This version has more features than the Cpp version